wermos/website/lessons/mathematics-physics-for-computer-graphics/geometry/transforming-points-and-vectors.md

 \end{array}
 $$

 This is the theory.
 To encode translation, scale, and rotation in a matrix, we need to deal with points that have homogeneous coordinates.
-But because the fourth value is always 1, we only explicitly define it in the code.
+But because the fourth value is always 1, we don't explicitly define it in the code.
 Instead, we only define x, y, and z and assume that there is a fourth value.
 The point-matrix code now looks like this:

 $$
 \begin{array}{l}